-Based upon an extensive literature review it was determined that there is little to no institutional research into a classification system when reporting Unidentified Aerial Phenomena.
-The lack of a quantitative systematic methodology in analysing a subject shrouded mainly within a biopsychosocial framework hinders any accurate classification of the phenomena.
-We aim to impose a new classification system which incorporates a vast array of relevant factors placed within a given case report.
+Based upon an extensive literature review it was determined that there is little to no officially sanctioned institutional research into a classification system when reporting Unidentified Aerial Phenomena.
+The lack of a quantitative systematic methodology in analysing a subject shrouded mainly within a psychosocial framework hinders any accurate classification of the phenomena.
+We aim to impose a new classification system which incorporates a vast array of relevant variables placed within a given case report.

 Erimus Systematic Classification Model